"Wherever it leads, there is the goal of your life, there is your destiny.

 As you may have read, I have a sanskrit name.
 My original Sannyas name is Ma Prarthana Nisarga.
 My family and friends call me Nisarga.
 The name means "your own nature".
 This means what has not been hidden by education and society.
 The name reminds me that I return to my origins.
 Prarthana shows me the way.
 Prarthana is the Sanskrit name for prayer.
 Prayer does not mean to me that I fold my hands and imitate anything learned like a parrot.
 Probably connected with a request or wish.
 Prayer is silence, joyful silence.
 You cannot do prayer.
 Prayer happens.
 It is the connection between existence and me, without language.
 In search of God, I wanted to immerse myself deeper and deeper into Hinduism.
 Just then I met Osho.
 Suddenly my whole religious world view was confused.
 I was totally confused.
 At first I was totally outraged, but something new grew in me at the same time.
 I forgot everything I had learned before and really started to go within.
 I found my master, my Guruji Osho!
 I decided to become sannyasin, neo-sannyasin.
 It's a new birth.
 A second birth and with this decision I also got this new name.
 I have lived a life of awareness for a long time and brought it into my everyday life.
 Sannyas was just a consequence, a sign.
 But I do not live ascetically somewhere alone in the mountains, but in the middle of people.
 Only there does consciousness have value.
 You are "checked" every day.
-It is not easy to lead a spiritual life right in the middle of the marketplace !!!
+But it is really not easy to lead a spiritual life right in the middle of the marketplace !!!

 If you want to know more about Osho, go to my page "Guruji OSHO"